mattbrictson/airbrussh/CONTRIBUTING.md

 A Guardfile is also present, so if you'd like to use Guard to do a TDD workflow, then:

-1. Run `bundle install --with development` to get the optional guard dependencies
+1. Run `bundle install --with extras` to get the optional guard dependencies
 2. Run `guard` to monitor the filesystem and automatically run tests as you work

 [Issues]: https://github.com/mattbrictson/airbrussh/issues